poirier/cheat/lxde.rst

   It should run "i3".
 (I don't know why it doesn't work to just set the window manager to i3, but it doesn't.
 Maybe someday I'll take the time to debug that.)

 * Edit ~/.config/lxsession/LXDE/desktop.conf.
 In the ``[Session]`` section, change windows_manager/command: ``windows_manager/command=i3wm``

+* In ~/.config/lxsession/LXDE/autostart, remove "@pcmanfm --desktop --profile LXDE", it interferers with i3.

 * Logout and login again.